 The Office of Marketing and Strategic Communications maintains and regularly updates the University’s photo database, hosted on SmugMug.com.
 These photos are for official use only and are cataloged by topic and date.
 Request photo database access

 If you have a story that supports Western’s marketing or campaign efforts, we want to know about it.
 Event photography that provides opportunity for making arresting and compelling images will also be considered for assignment.
 If you have taken high-quality photos that tell a WMU story, please share them with the Office of Marketing and Strategic Communications so they can be considered for use by the University.
 Request custom photography

-Sessions are in the Bernhard Center, second floor lobby.
+Sessions are in the Bernhard Center, second floor lobby unless noted.
 Photos are taken on a walk-in basis, and no appointments are needed for the dates and times listed below.
 Look for announcements in the WMU Today emails, sent to all faculty and staff.
 New headshots are available within three business days.
 Request official Western headshot access